flocked/AdvancedCollectionTableView/README.md

 A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of UIKit.

-Take a look at the included sample app which demonstrates:
+**Take a look at the included sample app which demonstrates most features.**
-- `NSCollectionView.ItemRegistration`
-- `NSTableView.CellRegistration`
-- `NSItemContentConfiguration`
-- `NSListContentConfiguration`
-- `CollectionViewDiffableDataSource`
-- NSCollectionView's `reconfiguratingItems(at: _)`.

 **For a full documentation take a look at the included documentation located at */Documentation*.
-Opening the file launches Xcode's documentation browser.**
+Opening the file launches Xcode's documentation browser.

-## NSCollectionView.ItemRegistration & NSTableView.CellRegistration
+## NSCollectionView ItemRegistration & NSTableView CellRegistration

 A port of `UICollectionView.CellRegistration`.
 A registration for collection view items and table cells that greatly simplifies  configurating them.